Insights

 Published on

-When it happens, there are four key principles to remember that will help you step back onstage with confidence, humility, and purpose.
+Tough gigs are inevitable.
+If it hasn’t happened to you yet, it will.
+But when it happens, remember these four key principles that will help you bounce back with confidence, humility, and purpose.

 #1 Prepare, Prepare, Prepare

-Preparation is the best preventative measure, and the best way to not have any regrets if things do go awry.
-You’ll only really, truly bomb if you’re unprepared.
-As I’ve learned from HEROIC co-founder Michael Port, you’ll always fall back to the level of your training; you simply can’t perform any better than your best rehearsal.
+Preparation is the best preventative measure, and the best way to not have regrets if things do go awry.
+You’ll always fall back to the level of your training; you simply can’t perform any better than your best rehearsal.

-When you put in the work on the front end, in the form of hours and hours of quality rehearsal, you will not bomb.
+When you put in the work on the front end (in the form of hours and hours of quality rehearsal), you will not bomb.
 You can’t.
-You’ll step onstage and know that you are so well prepared that no matter what happens, you’ll be able to deliver what you’ve set out to deliver.
+You’ll only really, truly bomb if you’re unprepared.
+When you are prepared, you’ll be able to communicate powerfully, no matter what happens.

 Sure, you might make some mistakes.
 Some people might not identify with your style.
 A few might ignore your message and ideas.
 Some gigs will flow brilliantly and you’ll earn multiple stageside leads.
 Other gigs will go well enough.
-Regardless, every time you step onstage, you’ll know that your speech works, and that will translate into confidence.
-You’ll have the keen ability to focus your attention on the people that matter most: your audience.

 Full Transcript